intuition-dev/intuDocs/docs/found.md

 ```

 INTUITION.DEV leverages MetaBake (mbake) CLI: https://intuition-dev.github.io/mbCLI/#/
-but you do not need to know the mbake CLI.
+but you do not need to know the mbake CLI for INTUITION.DEV

 ## Starting a project